Siemens-Healthineers/K2s/k2s/cmd/cplauncher/README.md

 ### Logging
 Logs are written to `<SystemDrive>\\var\\log\\cplauncher` using structured `slog`.
 Each execution creates a new file named `cplauncher-<pid>-<unixTs>.log`.
+On fatal errors the tool now prints the most recent ERROR lines (or last lines) from the log file to stderr for quick triage.

 ### Exit Codes
 `0` success; non-zero indicates failure in process creation, DLL injection, export invocation, or resume.